DeSantis: Florida history standards ‘not shilling for slavery’

 DeSantis, who’s running for president in 2024, then defended the particular line in the curriculum that has drawn significant pushback.
 The line tells teachers to instruct students on “how slaves developed skills which, in some instances, could be applied for their personal benefit.”

-DeSantis’s education board, however, has resisted efforts to revise the curriculum, both before and after the new standards were approved.

-Vice President Harris recently traveled to Florida to call attention to the issue, prompting DeSantis to issue an invitation to her to debate the curriculum.
+Recently, Vice President Kamala Harris (D) traveled to Florida to call attention to the issue, prompting DeSantis to issue an invitation to her to discuss the curriculum.
 She refused.

 “Right here in Florida, they plan to teach students that enslaved people benefited from slavery.
 They insult us in an attempt to gaslight us, in an attempt to divide and distract our nation with unnecessary debates, and now they attempt to legitimize these unnecessary debates with a proposal that most recently came in of a politically motivated roundtable,” Harris said in remarks in Florida.

-“Well, I’m here in Florida and I will tell you, there is no roundtable, no lecture, no invitation we will accept to debate an undeniable fact: There were no redeeming qualities of slavery,” she added later in response to DeSantis’s invitation.
+“Well, I’m here in Florida and I will tell you, there is no roundtable, no lecture, no invitation we will accept to debate an undeniable fact: There were no redeeming qualities of slavery,” Harris added.